-Our tax rate for the quarter increased to 35.7% of income before income taxes for the first quarter of fiscal 2009 from 22.3% of income before income taxes for the first quarter of fiscal 2008.
-The increase was primarily attributable to receipt of certification for work performed on the development of our home offices that qualified for certain one-time federal tax incentives in the first quarter of the prior comparable quarter.
-We anticipate our annual effective tax rate to remain fairly consistent for the remainder of the fiscal year.
+Our tax rate increased to 34.3% of income before income taxes for the six months ended July 31, 2008 from 29.7% of income before income taxes for the comparable period of fiscal 2008.
+The increase was primarily attributable to a tax credit received for work performed on the development of our home offices that qualified for certain one-time federal tax incentives in the first quarter of the prior comparable period.